mecs0511/0501_HW_LinuxLab_UtilityScript1/README.md

+ # Workplace Scenario

+My team is currently managing several department folders on a Linux server to keep company files organized and easy to access.
+I have created a utility script that organizes incoming department files, creates a backup folder, moves selected files to the correct locations, and generates a report showing everything the script completed.

 # This Is What My Script Does

 My script has to directories that makes it easier to locate files quickly because related files are grouped together logically.